eutampieri/xenorchestra/.github/ISSUE_TEMPLATE/bug_report.md

 * Is this a fresh install or an upgrade?
 * Version of XOCE server and web interface you're running
 * What OS is XOCE running on?
+* A link to the ISO you've used as as the server (so we can verify/troubleshoot)
-* What method you used to install XOCE (xo_install.sh, manual installation, etc)
+* What method did you use to install XOCE (xo_install.sh, manual installation, etc)
 * What specific XOCE page you're on, and what specific element you're interacting with to trigger the error
 * If a stacktrace is provided in the error, include that too.
 * Any errors that appear in your browser's error console.